bahrmichael/bahrmichael.github.io/_posts/2021-09-01-dynamodb-partial-recovery.md

 ### Start Table-Recovery

 The next step is starting a table recovery.
 This will not change your existing table, but create a new one with the data from a previous point in time.
 The recovery might take a while, so it’s better to start it early.

-You’ll need to know when the first records were corrupted, so you can restore a version where everything’s been intact.
+Important: You’ll need to know when the first records were corrupted, so you can restore a version where everything’s been intact.

 Go to the DynamoDB table, and open the Backups tab.
 Here you’ll see a Restore button, and the earliest restore point.